Charles Knowles (British Army officer): Military career

 The son of John Knowles of Rugby, Warwickshire, he was commissioned into the 77th (East Middlesex) Regiment of Foot in February 1855.
 He saw action in the Crimean War in 1855 and served as commanding officer of the 67th (South Hampshire) Regiment of Foot at the Battle of Charasiab in October 1879 during the Second Anglo-Afghan War.

 In April 1886 Knowles became Adjutant-General of the Bombay Army, where he was succeeded in 1890 by William Forbes Gatacre.
 That year he was promoted Major-General.
 He was commander of British troops in Malta in January 1892.

 In October 1895 Knowles was made commander of the British Troops in Egypt.
 The appointment had a social dimension, and the Duke of Cambridge, Commander-in-Chief, had recommended Knowles or Reginald Thynne, on the grounds that they both had "very nice wives".
 In 1897 Knowles retired from the army.

 Knowles was knighted in 1903.
-He served as colonel of the Royal Hampshire Regiment from 1908 to 1924.
+He served as colonel of the Hampshire Regiment from February 1908 to 1924.